AEPIA-WebSemanticaDatosEnlazados/Curso20242025/Fabio_Tranchitella/README.md

 ### 2.6.
 Data serialization to RDF/Turtle

 At this point, I exported the data using the RDFTransform plugin to a file in RDF/Turtle format.
 In the very same file, I exported both the countries and the observations.
 The [RDFTransform template](./rdf-transform/template.json) used for the export can be found in this repository.

+### 2.7.
+OpenRefine project

+The OpenRefine project is available [in the repository](./openrefine/Infant-mortality-rate.openrefine.tar.gz).
+It was exported as project archived using OpenRefine version 3.8.7, and can be imported to further process the data or to re-execute the data cleansing and transformation steps on different data sets.

 ## 3. Application and consumption